 Clemens Hagen’s extensive discography includes live recordings of Brahms’s Double Concerto with Gidon Kremer and the Concertgebouw Orchestra under Nikolaus Harnoncourt and Beethoven’s Triple Concerto with Thomas Zehetmair, Pierre-Laurent Aimard and the Chamber Orchestra of Europe, also under Harnoncourt.
 He has also recorded Beethoven and Schumann’s complete works for cello and piano with Paul Gulda and Stefan Vladar and his latest recording features Haydn’s Cello Concerto No. 1 in C major.

-Chamber music is an essential complement to Clemens Hagen’s solo career, including first and foremost the Hagen Quartet, with whom he has performed worldwide for 40 years and recorded over 45 CDs for Deutsche Grammophon.
+Chamber music is an essential complement to Clemens Hagen’s solo career, including first and foremost the Hagen Quartet, with whom he has performed worldwide for forty years and recorded over forty-five CDs for Deutsche Grammophon.
 Other chamber music partners include Gidon Kremer, Renaud Capuçon, Leonidas Kavakos, Maxim Vengerov, Christian Tetzlaff, Yuja Wang, Evgeny Kissin, Mitsuko Uchida, Martha Argerich, Hélène Grimaud, Kirill Gerstein, Stefan Vladar, Leif Ove Andsnes and Sabine Meyer.

 Clemens Hagen was invited by the late Claudio Abbado to join the newly founded Lucerne Festival Orchestra in 2003 and continues to be a member of the Orchestra.
 From the 2018/19 season on he has been the cellist of the Vienna Piano Trio.
 Clemens Hagen has taught the cello, as well as chamber music, at the Mozarteum University since 1988 and has held a professorship there since 2003.